 Bond funds and fixed income securities are subject to a variety of risks, including interest rate risk, liquidity risk and market risk.
 In an environment where interest rates may trend upward, rising rates would negatively impact the performance of most bond funds, and fixed income securities and other instruments held by the Underlying PIMCO Funds are likely to decrease in value.
-A wide variety of factors can cause interest rates to rise (e.g., central bank monetary policies, inflation rates, general economic conditions, etc.).
+A wide variety of factors can cause interest rates or yields of U.S. Treasury securities (or yields of other types of bonds) to rise (e.g., central bank monetary policies, inflation rates, general economic conditions, etc.).
 In addition, changes in interest rates can be sudden and unpredictable, and there is no guarantee that management will anticipate such movement accurately.
 The Portfolio may lose money as a result of movements in interest rates.

 As of the date of this report, interest rates in the United States and many parts of the world, including certain European countries, are at or near historically low levels.
-Thus, the Portfolio currently faces a heightened level of interest rate risk, especially as the Federal Reserve Board ended its quantitative easing program in October 2014 and raised interest rates several times thereafter before lowering them in July 2019.
-Interest rates may change in the future depending upon the Federal Reserve Board's view of economic growth, inflation, employment and other market factors.
-To the extent the Federal Reserve Board raises interest rates, there is a risk that rates across the financial system may rise.
+Thus, the Portfolio currently faces a heightened level of risk associated with rising interest rates and/or bond yields.
+This could be driven by a variety of factors, including but not limited to central bank monetary policies, changing inflation or real growth rates, general economic conditions, increasing bond issuances or reduced market demand for low yielding investments.
 Further, while bond markets have steadily grown over the past three decades, dealer inventories of corporate bonds are near historic lows in relation to market size.
 As a result, there has been a significant reduction in the ability of dealers to "make markets."